Commit to AHA’s 340B Good Stewardship Principles

 Texas hospitals that are members of the American Hospital Association are encouraged to commit to AHA’s Good Stewardship Principles related to the 340B Drug Pricing Program.
 Demonstrating this commitment means sharing publicly how 340B hospitals reinvest savings to benefit the community by providing more comprehensive services for eligible patients.
 Hospitals participating in the program also should structure their policies and procedures to support the Good Stewardship Principles.
 Commit to 340B Good Stewardship Principles by submitting

 AHA’s commitment form.
-Additional details, including the call to action, list of principles and a tool to calculate 340B savings are available to AHA members from AHA’s 340B Web page.
+Additional details, including the call to action, list of principles, a frequently asked questions document and a tool to calculate 340B savings are available to AHA members from AHA’s 340B Web page.

 Through the 340B program, pharmaceutical manufacturers sell drugs used in eligible safety net hospitals’ outpatient settings at discounted prices.
 Participating entities can achieve savings of 25 to 50 percent on pharmaceutical purchases.
 Hospitals reinvest 340B savings for a wide range of purposes, including providing low-cost or free prescriptions for uninsured and low-income populations, expanding services offered to patients and providing services to more patients.
 The 340B program involves no federal spending.
 Currently, one in four Texas hospitals participate in the program.